prof-rossetti/intro-to-python/projects/freestyle/demo.md

 ## Submission Instructions

-The professor will assign your group to present on a designated "Demo Day".
+The professor will assign your group to present on a designated "Demo Day" and time.
+The professor will designate whether presentations will be given in-person, or remotely via Zoom.
+The professor will also designate whether presentations will be pre-recorded, or delivered synchronously.
+See instructions below according to the guidance you're given.

-At least an hour before the beginning of class on your designated demo day, upload a PDF version of your presentation document using the designated link.
+Before 11:59pm on the day before your designated demo day, upload a PDF version of your presentation document (and a copy of your prerecorded Zoom video .mp4 file) as instructed.

+### Synchronous Delivery Guidance

 If presenting in-person: